 The Red Lion

-The Red Lion shut down in the early 1990’s, more recently redevelopment took place on the site, with new houses built around the back.
+The Red Lion shut down in the mid 1990s, The fascia has been retained, the interior redevlopded and new houses built at the rear.

 Beyond the Red Lion you will pass Freeman House, which was built in the early 16th century as two small cottages, but later refronted and converted to one dwelling.

 Just beyond is Old Bell House, which was thought to be the Bell Inn during the time Somerton was a coaching centre.
 It was built in the 17th century and now serves the purpose of a house, one of the many houses in Somerton that carries a fascinating history with it.